SkillsFundingAgency/dfc-servicetaxonomy-editor/README.md

 #### Create Content Database

 Setup a database to store the content.
 Any database with a .NET ADO provider is supported.
 For example, [setup a Azure SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal).
+To quickly try it out, you can run a local Sqlite database with no initial setup necessary.

 #### Run Website